Home » Feature Story

 Somewhat surprisingly given that back story, the course flows well, and there are no gimmicks, just great shot values, beautiful scenery and not a home in sight.

-One of the top publicly owned courses in Michigan, L.E.
-Kaufman blends muni atmosphere and prices with country-club greens that are second to none in Grand Rapids, rolling fast and true.
+One of the top publicly owned golf courses in Michigan, L.E.
+Kaufman Golf Course blends muni atmosphere and prices with country-club greens that are second to none in Grand Rapids, rolling fast and true.
 Built in 1965 to a classic Bruce Matthews design, this is a walker-friendly course with a creek than runs through landing zones, requiring irons off the tee on several holes.
 The picturesque 13th, a dogleg left through tall pines at the back of the property, is the most memorable.